 One of the best parts about visiting Puerto Vallarta is that it’s an ideal location for taking day and weekend trips to other beautiful destinations in Mexico.

-There’s no shortage of great beach towns nearby, like Sayulita and San Pancho.
-But if you’re looking for something a little different than the beach, Tequila is a great option.
+There’s no shortage of great beach towns nearby, but Tequila is a great option if you’re looking for something a little different than the beach.

-Mexico is world-famous for Tequila (the drink), and this small town is the best place to learn more about it.
+Mexico is world-famous for Tequila, and this small town is the best place to learn more about it.

 During the colonial era, Tequila was the administrative capital of the area and the center of the tequila industry by the XVII century.